Mama Lisa's World

 Note: I want to make clear that I don’t agree with all of Reid’s criticisms of the West nor with his final conclusions.
 But I do think it paints an interesting picture of the East.

-This artilce was posted on Thursday, July 22nd, 2010 at 10:31 am and is filed under Books & Stories, Confucius, Confucius Lives Next Door, Countries & Cultures, English, Japan, Japanese, Languages, Mama Lisa, People.
+This article was posted on Thursday, July 22nd, 2010 at 10:31 am and is filed under Books & Stories, Confucius, Confucius Lives Next Door, Countries & Cultures, English, Japan, Japanese, Languages, Mama Lisa, People.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply